jhony2507/Base_doencas_mamao/README.md

-# Papaya: A Novel Dataset Geared Towards Deep-Learning Based Visual Fruit Inspection
+# Deep-Learning Based Visual Fruit Inspection
 # (Under construction )
-Computer vision, especially approaches based on deep learning, has rapidly advanced to provide solutions to problems in the most diverse domains.
-However, in the field of fruit production, this advance is still very modest, and one of the main reasons listed in the literature is the lack of large data sets of the desired domain that are in the public domain, which makes it difficult and expensive to conduct new studies.
-We created a dataset of unprecedented in the literature with the aim of leveraging state-of-the-art disease detection in papaya fruits.
-Our dataset consists of 17,965 images with examples of the main diseases and defects that attack this crop.
-The images were collected over 9 months in a real production environment and annotated by professionals with extensive experience in quality control for the detection of diseases in this culture.
+#Computer vision, especially approaches based on
-   To test the quality of our dataset we used it to train a SOTA detector obtaining a final f1-score of 80.3%.
-We also evaluated the performance of human specialists in the task of detecting diseases in this culture, noting that this task is extremely difficult, even for trained professionals, who obtained a f1-scroe rating of only 66.5%.
+2 deep learning, has rapidly advanced to provide solutions to 3 problems in the most diverse domains.
+However, in the field 4 of fruit production, this advance is still very modest, and one 5 of the main reasons listed in the literature is the lack of 6 large data sets of the desired domain that are in the public 7 domain, which makes it difficult and expensive to conduct 8 new studies.
+We created a dataset with the aim of leveraging 9 state-of-the-art disease detection in papaya fruits.
+Our dataset 10 consists of 18.899 images with examples of the main diseases 11 and defects that attack this crop.
+The images were collected 12 over 14 months in a real production environment and annotated 13 by professionals with extensive experience in quality control for 14 the detection of diseases in this culture.
+To test the quality 15 of our dataset we used it to train a SOTA detector obtaining 16 a final f1-score of 83.7%.
+We also evaluated the performance 17 of human specialists in the task of detecting diseases in this 18 culture, noting that this task is extremely difficult, even for 19 trained professionals, who obtained a f1-score rating of only 20 66.1%

 ### Requirements
 - Ubuntu 18